Bitcoin Private (BTCP) Price Hits $0.19

-Bitcoin Private (BTCP) traded flat against the dollar during the twenty-four hour period ending at 14:00 PM ET on October 17th.
-During the last week, Bitcoin Private has traded up 0.5% against the dollar.
-Bitcoin Private has a total market capitalization of $910,556.88 and $24.10 worth of Bitcoin Private was traded on exchanges in the last 24 hours.
-One Bitcoin Private coin can now be bought for about $0.19 or 0.00000700 BTC on popular cryptocurrency exchanges.
+Bitcoin Private (BTCP) traded flat against the US dollar during the twenty-four hour period ending at 22:00 PM ET on October 18th.
+Bitcoin Private has a total market cap of $910,556.88 and $24.10 worth of Bitcoin Private was traded on exchanges in the last day.
+Over the last week, Bitcoin Private has traded up 0.5% against the US dollar.
+One Bitcoin Private coin can currently be bought for approximately $0.19 or 0.00000700 BTC on popular exchanges.

 Bitcoin Private Profile

-BTCP is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
-It launched on March 3rd, 2018.
+Bitcoin Private is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
+Its genesis date was March 3rd, 2018.
 Bitcoin Private’s total supply is 22,815,307 coins and its circulating supply is 4,785,761 coins.
+The Reddit community for Bitcoin Private is https://reddit.com/r/btc_private and the currency’s Github account can be viewed here.
 Bitcoin Private’s official Twitter account is @bitcoinprivate and its Facebook page is accessible here.
-Bitcoin Private’s official website is btcprivate.org.
-The Reddit community for Bitcoin Private is https://reddit.com/r/btc_private and the currency’s Github account can be viewed here.
+The official website for Bitcoin Private is btcprivate.org.

 BTCP will use ZClassic (zk-snarks).
 This means payments are published on a public blockchain, but the sender, recipient and other transactional metadata remain unidentifiable.